AWS EKS

 hold

 Amazon EKS is AWS’s managed Kubernetes control plane.
-We rate it hold: the weakest of the major managed K8s options in our experience.
-Use only when the workload is already bound to AWS (VPC, IAM, RDS/LB integrations, compliance footprint).
-For greenfield clusters, prefer Google GKE on Google Cloud Platform.
+We hold it as the weakest major managed K8s option unless the workload is already bound to AWS.

 Blurb

-Amazon Elastic Kubernetes Service (Amazon EKS) is a managed Kubernetes service to run Kubernetes in the AWS cloud and on-premises.
+Amazon Elastic Kubernetes Service (EKS) is a managed service and certified Kubernetes conformant to run Kubernetes on AWS and on-premises.

 Summary